I belonged to the Y Indian Guides when I was seven. It was the YMCA’s lighter, less fascist alternative to the Boy Scouts.

 Another clip I’ve been watching is a 1969 American Bandstand.
 It’s a Top 10 Countdown, Sugar, Sugar is number 1.

 At the time the song was dismissed as unhip and bubble gum.
 Five decades later I can confess I’ve always loved it.
 The infectious hand clapping beat, the way the volume increases with each chorus–it’s so exciting.
+As I’ve recently learned, it was the last hit of the storied Brill Building clique.

 I learned of Top 40 in 1961 because of Del Shannon’s Runaway.
 I became a devotee of the Saturday morning program for the next decade.